5 ways social media helps small business tourism partners

 Before we get to the 5 ways social media can help small business partners, though, we want to emphasize first that the main reason to be on social media is because visitors, guests, and customers are there.
 It is that simple.

 All age groups and all demographics are there (yes, even “old people,”) and the numbers are only going up.
 We recommend the Pew Internet Social Media Fact Sheet to learn more.
 It is U.S. data only, though; let us know down in the Comments if you know a good “one stop shop” resource for similar worldwide info.

 Secondly, we try to bring clarity, and answer the question that all busy partners and small businesses ask….
 “I’m busy.
 What do I HAVE to do for online marketing?”

-We say they must do two things:
+We say they must do The 2 Things:

 1) Claim their listing on Google My Business, fill it out completely, keep it updated, and answer reviews.
 It is the best thing they can do for local SEO (Search Engine Optimization) if they want to be found online.

 2) Have an active presence on at least one social network, probably a Facebook Page.
 Active means posting regularly (at least 3-5 times per week,) interacting with comments and Messenger, and occasionally running Sponsored posts (ads) to make sure their story is heard by the right audiences.

 A 90 second video from us to pound it home….